xdssio/goldilox/readme.md

 # What is Goldilox?

-Goldilox is a one line tool which transform a machine lernaing pipeline into an object for production
+Goldilox is a one line tool which transform a machine learning pipeline into an object for production.
+This is in current development, please wait for the first stable version.

 # Installing
 With pip: